kaylabranch/ImmersedUserManagement/README.md

 # User Management Portal
-A 'User Management' portal where administrators can access a list of their team members who are using the product.
+A 'User Management' portal where administrators can access a list of their team members who are registered for a website or application.
 Admins can add, delete, edit, lock, or unlock users.
 Admins can also search and sort their listed team members.

 [View the app](https://immersedusermanagement.netlify.app/) live in a browser!